 The Final Curve: Lumbar

 The final spinal curve develops in the lower back and is called the Lumbar Curve.
 The lumbar curve starts to develop when your baby begins to creep and crawl.
-In order for the lumbar curve and the surrounding muscles to develop properly, give your baby as much opportunity as possible to creep, crawl, and play on his tummy.
+In order for the lumbar curve and the surrounding muscles to develop properly, give your baby as many opportunities as possible to creep, crawl, and play on his tummy.
 The lumbar curve provides for proper postural alignment.
 Your baby will complete his spinal development between 12-18 months, once he has mastered walking upright.

 Slow and steady…

 Spending too much time in a container on his back can cause issues with your baby’s spinal development.
 Swings, bouncy seats, and even strollers keep baby in the C curve position, so the cervical and lumbar spine do not have the opportunity to develop.
 Without tummy time, he cannot exercise his muscles to provide him with the strength he needs to move through important milestones, such as rolling, sitting and crawling.
-While these containers can provide your baby with a safe place to lay while you tend to other day-to-day tasks, avoid overusing them and try to balance this time spent in them with the same amount of tummy time.
+These containers can provide your baby with a safe place to lay while you tend to other day-to-day tasks.
+However, avoid overusing them and try to balance this time spent in them with the same amount of tummy time.

 When your baby is placed in a sitting position before she is ready, this puts the entire weight of her head on her spine.
 When the spine and surrounding muscles have not developed the strength to properly support this weight, it can lead to the risk of spinal degeneration or issues with the surrounding organs.
 Toys such as exersaucers, jumpers, or baby seats should not be used until your baby can sit on her own.
 Even once your baby is able to self-support a seated position, these toys should be used in moderation, as she does not have the freedom to move.
 Your baby still has many other muscles and movements she needs to develop on her tummy to help promote crawling and eventually walking.